TETRA326/Wireless-Phone-Connect-for-Linux/README.md

 (*Note that this was done on Samsung.
 Instructions should be similar for most other Androids.
 If not, Google it.*)

+### ⚠️ ATTENTION!! ⚠️
+The script has a placeholder MAC address.
+You NEED to change it to your new static MAC for this to work.

 ### 4. Turn on USB and Wireless Debugging
 Go to your phone settings.